tnedev/behavioral_cloning/README.md

 2 hours.
 Most of this time comes from using generators instead of in memory loading all the data.
 After a few iterations and improvements and training cycles of the model I was able to successfully make it through the first track.

+The final model all together uses 16 layers including the VGG ones.
+On top of the VGG model we have 4 1D convolution layers with RELU activation.
+They all use filter size of 3 pixels, keep the size of the layer the same and the numbers of filters doubles with each layer starting from 32.
+The model is then flattened fallowed by 3 fully connected layer with RELU activation (size of 1024, 512, 128).
+A dropout of 50% is added between the first fully connected layer and the rest.
+This reduces the risk of overfitting.
+The final layer is a single fully-connected layer wit tanh activation for smooth -1, +1 angles.

+The final model looks like this:
+[logo]: ./img/model.png

+The reason behind using the VGG model underneath is that the VGG is very capable of recognizing images.
+Therefore, with our driving the model quickly gets that is should stay between the lines.
+If we did not provide the VGG, during the training our model should learn the concepts of figures and recognize them.
+By using the VGG as base, we skip this step.

+The architecture on top of the VGG model is based on experimentation and inspired by NVIDIA's steering model.
+The convolution layers were chosen because of their capability in image recognition.

+The model was trained in 2x3 epoch with Adam optimizer and Mean Squared Error, however the second round of training did not lower the MSE error and the driving.
+A 10% validation set was used to limit a potential overfitting.
+Changing the learning rate of 0.0001 did not seem to have affect on the results.
+Using a test set data did not seem to provide useful results.

+Normally, when you play such a driving game, you remember how to play, but you also learn the track which makes it a lot easier.
+Our model has no idea of which comes after which.
+Even further, during each epoch of training, image order is randomized.
+However, this keeps me asking if a recurrent model which has the concept of memory will perform better in the game.
+This idea might be unsuitable for real life steering angle model, but for going around a track makes sense.
+Looking forward to do the experiment.

 Funny enough, this model drives very well, but it is unable to run on my laptop in real time due to its complexity.
 To be able to test I run the simulator on my laptop while the model runs on the Azure VM, connecting them though a SSH tunneling.
 However, even that my network connection is good there is a significant lag maybe because of the nature of the ssh connection